bridgecrew-perf4/terraform-ipsec/README.md

   - `fortigate_ip_or_fqdn`- The FortiGate IP / FQDN
   - `fortigate_interface`- The FortiGate interface to use for the tunnel
   - `tunnel_name_prefix` - Tunnels are named with this prefix and sequentially numbered.
 For example if the prefix is AWSVPN, the tunnels would be named AWSVPN_1 and AWSVPN_2. by default AZURE only creates a single tunnel
-`tunnel_phase1_proposal` - Phase 1 tunnel encryption proposal
+  - `tunnel_phase1_proposal` - Phase 1 tunnel encryption proposal
-`tunnel_phase2_proposal` - Phase 2 tunnel encryption proposal
+  - `tunnel_phase2_proposal` - Phase 2 tunnel encryption proposal

 ## Calling the fortigate module

-The `fortigate.tf` file defines the call to and variables passed to the Terraform modules in the fortigate directory.
+The `fortigate.tf` file defines the call to, and variables passed to the Terraform modules in the fortigate directory.

-`fortigate.tf` in the AWS directory defines two tunnels, while `fortigte.tf` in the Azure directory defines a single tunnel.
+- `fortigate.tf` in the AWS directory defines two tunnels
+- `fortigate.tf` in the Azure directory defines a single tunnel.

 ## Authenticating to the Cloud and to the FortiGate

 There are several ways to authenticate with the respective Cloud providers when using Terraform.
 Be sure to review the Terraform provider documentation for AWS and Azure.
 The provider files in this project utilize:

-  - Credentials file in the users home directory for AWS
+  - Credentials file in the users home directory for AWS - `~/.aws/credentials`
-  - Environment variables for Azure
+  - Environment variables for Azure - `creds.sh`

 ## Running Terraform